 Full tower cases will accommodate all sorts of motherboards, including massive extended ATX (EATX) motherboards like the 12.2-inch wide ASUS ROG Zenith II Extreme Alpha.
 They also have the most space for graphics cards and storage, with ample room for a complete custom water-cooling loop.
 Certain companies, like Thermaltake, make even larger cases they call “super towers.”

 Mid tower cases, as the name suggests, are smaller and designed around standard ATX motherboards.
 Compared to a full tower, you’ll be giving up some drive mounting space and possibly even GPU clearance.
 That generally isn’t a big deal, though, unless you’re the type that needs 10 hard drives and enough room for liquid cooling radiators and reservoirs.

 A mid tower is generally a safe choice for a case that’ll fit most mainstream setups.
 You can head over to our mid tower vs. full tower comparison article for a more in-depth look at the differences between the two case sizes.

 On the smaller side, the Micro-ATX and Mini-ITX cases are built around accommodating their namesake motherboard sizes.
 They’ll also be the most restrictive cases, sometimes requiring you to opt for specialized CPU coolers or mini GPUs designed to fit in compact cases.

-You’ll spend a bit more time picking parts for these cases, but if you want a portable PC, they’re definitely your best choice.
+You’ll spend a bit more time picking parts for these smaller cases, but if you want a portable PC, they’re definitely your best choice.